IRS Foreign Bank Account Reporting Requirements and Forms

 - 5 percent of the gross value of trust assets treated as the taxpayer’s property.

 The IRS can impose additional penalties who fail to file Form 3520 within 90 days of receiving a mailed notice of failure to comply.
 Critically, the IRS will not impose any penalties if a taxpayer can show that a failure to file was due to, “reasonable cause and not willful neglect.”
-This is one of numerous areas in which an expert tax attorney like Managing Partner Kevin E. Thorn can help.
-To find out what it takes to avoid penalties, call 202-349-4033 or email Mr. Thorn at email@example.com.
-Visit thorntaxlaw.com for more information.
+This is one of numerous areas in which a foreign bank account attorney like Managing Partner Kevin E. Thorn can help.
+To find out what it takes to avoid penalties, call 202-349-4033 or email Mr. Thorn at firstname.lastname@example.org.

 Should You Consider Making a “Protective Filing” with IRS Form 3520?